Shed build time is entirely dependent on the type of construction and the size of the shed.

-Just getting the shell of a shed up is fairly quick, but the finishing off may take a lot longer.
+Depending on the complexity of the project, getting the shell of a shed up can be a fairly quick process, but the finishing off may take a lot longer.

-The time taken to build a shed is obviously affected or influenced by every detail of the project.
-The basic timeline might be
+The time taken to build a industrial shed is obviously affected or influenced by every detail of the project.
+The basic timeline might be:

 - Purchasing a block of land